SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/encryptomatic/writeup/writeup.md

     flag += chr(i).encode()
     print(flag.decode())
 ```
 This gets me `SIVUSCG{3CB_sl1d` but then it stalls.
-You may notice that the length of what it gets is exacly 16 bytes, which is the size of one block in this AES implementation.
+You may notice that the length of what it gets is exactly 16 bytes, which is the size of one block in this AES implementation.
 This is a simple fix, I just need to modify the script to look at the second block after 16 bytes:
 ```python
 from pwn import remote